Cargando…

 Both autologous and allogeneic stem cell therapies have strong safety records when sourced and administered correctly, but the risk profiles are different — and worth understanding before choosing a protocol.

 What matters: The risk that genuinely matters is neither autologous-vs-allogeneic in the abstract — it is licensed-vs-unlicensed.
 A licensed Mexican clinic running autologous BMAC has a near-identical safety floor to a licensed clinic running allogeneic UC-MSC.
 An unlicensed clinic running either has a fundamentally worse risk profile.
 Always verify the COFEPRIS Aviso Sanitario, the treating physician's cédula profesional, and — for allogeneic protocols — the Certificate of Analysis for your specific cell batch.
+We expand on the licensing checklist — Aviso Sanitario, cédula profesional, and per-batch Certificate of Analysis — on our dedicated stem cell safety in Mexico page.

 Clinical decision-making